sirfifer/voicelearn-ios/curriculum/README.md

 ## Contact

 For questions about VLCF:
-- Open an issue on the VoiceLearn GitHub repository
+- Open an issue on the UnaMentis GitHub repository
 - See the main project README for contact information

 ---